 After saying farewell to Mr Troll, if you are there on a Saturday, there’s an outdoor cinema in the evenings during summer time.

-You may also enjoy reading 10 of the Coolest and Best Vacation Spots for Kids
+You May Also Enjoy 10 of the Coolest and Best Vacation Spots for Kids

 #6.
 Visit a Red Panda at Woodland Park Zoo

 Seattle’s zoo is called Woodland Park Zoo.
 It covers 92 acres, divided into bioclimatic zones, each featuring a different natural habitat, from coastal deserts to temperate rainforests.
 You can get close to more than 1,100 animals and 300 species, including some of the world’s most critically endangered.

 In the Temperate Forest zone you’ll find red pandas, Asian cranes and maned wolves in the Wildlife Survival Zone.
 Also in this area are Chilean flamingos and Temperate Wetlands.
 Then stop by Bug World, playing host to all the wee life that crawls around us, and pet some animals at the popular Family Farm, home to mini-cows, sheep, chickens and goats.

 If you’re visiting near Christmas be sure to book in for Wild Lights, Seattle’s wildest holiday lights festival complete with up close animal encounters, amazing light displays, faux snowball fights, and more.

 Take a ride on the Seattle Great Wheel, covered in over 500,000 LED lights, and see the city of Seattle like never before.
 The Wheel is located on Pier 57.
 Each gondola can fit 8 people and provide an amazing ride that lights up the sky at night.
 Typical ride times last 12-20 minutes during summer and 10-15 minutes in winter time, depending on amount of people riding.
 Every ride is three full revolutions of the wheel.